IdealisticAI/.github/profile/README.md

 <details>
 <summary>What we are</summary>

-> Idealistic AI is an internet-based company that serves to use AI (Artificial Intelligence) to solve everyday problems in human lives.
+> Idealistic AI is an internet-based company that serves to use AI (Artificial Intelligence) and ML (Machine Learning) to solve everyday problems in human lives.
 Our goal is to collaborate with fact-minded individuals, let them explain us their problems and have us come up with creative solutions.
 </details>
 <details>
 <summary>How we operate</summary>